 Different jobs require different competencies.
 You will find all relevant job-specific skills in the job description.

-The selection criteria – in terms of qualifications, professional experience, technical skills and competencies required for the post – are clearly outlined in each vacancy notice.
+The selection criterias – in terms of qualifications, professional experience, technical skills and competencies required for the post – are clearly outlined in each vacancy notice.

 What happens if I am selected for a post at NSPA?